How to Paint Faux Stone

 by: Dale Cox

-Using the process described on this page, you can paint a faux stone finish on just about anything.
-With just a couple different glaze colors, several different types of stone can be simulated on ordinary household objects like vases, picture frames, or even furniture.
+Using the process described on this page you can apply a faux stone finish to just about anything around the house.
+With just two or three glaze colors you can simulate real stone like granite on household objects like vases, picture frames, and even furniture.

-Stone like granite is found in a few different colors in nature: gray, brown, and black shade are common and we use those for the projects described here.
+Natural granite can be found in a few different colors in nature: gray, brown, and black shade are common and we use those for the projects described here.
 The gray stone finish is the simplest to do with just two colors involved.
-Brown is the most complex, requiring five different colors of paint and glaze to create.
-All of these finishes are easy to do, just follow the chart below and apply the colors in the order and density called for.
+The brown finish is the most complex, requiring five different colors of paint and glaze to create.
+All these finishes are easy to simulate, just follow the chart below and apply the colors in the order and density called for.

 Preparation for Stone Faux Painting

-Start the process by preparing and priming the surface as called for in the list below.
-It's best to tint your primer to the same color you will be using for the base coat to make coverage easier.
-For the base coat, an eggshell paint finish will most closely simulate a real stone look.
-Either latex or oil-based paint can be used for base coating, but latex will be easier to work with.
+Start the process by preparing and priming the surface as described in the following list.
+It's best to tint your primer to the same color you will be using for the base coat so coverage will be easier.
+For the base coat an eggshell paint finish will most closely resemble real stone.
+Either latex or oil-based paint can be used for base coating but latex will be easier to work with.
 For shiny stone like polished granite, a clear coat of shellac or varnish can be applied after the faux painting is done to complete the effect.

 - Wood: remove any peeling paint from wood surfaces, sand the finish, and apply a latex or alkyd primer to any bare wood.
 Allow the primer to dry and apply a latex base coat tinted following the instructions in the next section.